We research and handpick every product we recommend. Still, we may earn commissions from purchases made through our links. Learn more.

 Cinnamon Rolls with Rhodes Bread Dough [Recipe]

-There is not a lot of variation in cinnamon rolls, but stick to whatever recipe you’ve chosen.
-Ingredient choice will impact the yeast’s effectiveness so that it may take a few trial runs before you find out what works best for your ingredients, kitchen, and temperature.
+There is little variation in cinnamon rolls but stick to the recipe you’ve chosen.
+Ingredient choice will impact the yeast’s effectiveness, so it may take a few trial runs before you find out what works best for your ingredients, kitchen, and temperature.

-Keep in mind that yeast is not the only ingredient you’re dealing with, and the addition of other common baking products like eggs, butter, and milk can slow down the yeast, causing the rising process to take longer.
+Keep in mind that yeast is not the only ingredient.
+Adding other common baking products like eggs, butter, and milk can slow down the yeast, causing the rising process to take longer.

 If the dough fails to rise, you can try preparing the dough at a higher temperature or raise the room’s ambient temperature.